InjectionSoftwareDevelopment/InjectionBlog/_posts/2018-10-20-Progress-Updates-(OSCP-Journey-Projects-and-More!).md

   - These are both slightly *easier* penetration testing certifications from eLearnSecurity that are still hands on and provide fantastic practical knowledge.
 I say *easier* because the eJPT is going to be a piece of cake for me as some one who is an established penetration tester professionally.
 The eCPPT will be a bit more of a challenge, but it is far less restrictive than the OSCP, and provides a much larger amount of time to complete.
-I'd liket to snag these certs as a way of practice and preparation.
+I'd like to snag these certs as a way of practice and preparation.
     I don't think I need or really want these certs in general, but I do think it'll fantastic practice to be under the pressure of a practical test to get my mind in the right place coming to the OSCP.
 Besides, work is paying, and a few extra certs never hurt anyone
     ;).